sylvaticus/juliatutorial/input--output.md

 File reading/writing is similar to other languages where you first `open` the file, specify the modality (`r` read, `w` write or `a` append) and bind the file to an object, and finally operate on this object and `close()` it when you are done.

-A better alternative is to encapsule the file operations in a `do` block that closes the file automatically when the block ends:
+A better alternative is however to encapsulate the file operations in a `do` block that closes the file automatically when the block ends:

 Write:
 ```
 open("afile.txt", "w") do f  # "w" for writing
   write(f, "test\n")         # \n for newline
 end
 ```

 Read the whole file in a single operation:
 ```
 open("afile.txt", "r") do f   # "r" for reading
-  filecontent = readstring(f) # attenction that it can be used only once.
-The second time, without reopening the file, would return an empty string
+  filecontent = readstring(f) # attention that it can be used only once.
+The second time, without reopening the file, readstring() would return an empty string
   print(filecontent)
 end
 ```